GovinerL/MaFIR/README.md

 ## Overview

+Fisheye lenses, with their ultra-wide field of view, are invaluable in computer vision tasks such as video surveillance, autonomous driving, and virtual reality.
+However, the severe radial geometric distortion they introduce poses significant challenges.
+This paper introduces MaFIR, a novel framework for fisheye image rectification that leverages Manhattan Attention and Dynamic Feature Reweighting.
+MaFIR employs a pre-training-fine-tuning strategy to decouple geometric distortion from content features, enhancing texture representation and model efficiency.
+Experimental results on the Place365 dataset demonstrate MaFIR's superiority over mainstream models, achieving a PSNR of 25.19 dB and an SSIM of 0.91, while processing 1024×1024 images in just 32.77 ms.

 MaFIR is a deep learning-based fisheye image rectification system that employs a two-stage training approach:
 - **Pre-training Stage**: Learns distortion-aware representations from fisheye images
 - **Fine-tuning Stage**: Learns pixel-wise flow mapping for image rectification